MakeMeSenpai/Ant_World/README.md

     - [] reevaluate the value of certain pages, can they be mixed? should they no longer exist? (post note: music goes into art, maybe add hobbies page, remove bio and music)
     - [] create todo plan for all pages under "coming soon" in order to finish this website one page at a time.
     - [x] protect your work, and optimize the website via lighthouse and research.
+    -NOTE: in the future we need to test this site on actual browsers and devices.
+Emulators and the real thing differ!

 ### Potential Features:
 - nothing here... yet!